GioF71/squeezelite-docker/README.md

 `docker run -d --rm --network host --device /dev/snd giof71/squeezelite:stable`

 Note that we need to allow the container to access the audio devices through /dev/snd.
-We also need to use the *host* network so the squeezelite instance can be discovered on your network.
+We also need to use the *host* network mode so the squeezelite instance can be discovered on your network.
+The host network mode is generally not necessary if you specify your server (and port) using the environment variable `SQUEEZELITE_SERVER_PORT`.

 The following tables reports all the currently supported environment variables.